-file_name .gib 1 Turn on and connect the XPT801 Sound Level Meter to the USB port of your PC using USB-C cable.
-2 In SYS-FUNC/USB/PROCEDURES press FILE WRITE to activate USB write (don't exit the pop-up) © 3 As soon as access to the memory unit is available, copy the "new_firmware.glb" file to the folder > Firmware.
-FIRMWARE UPGRADE 4 On the FILE WRITE pop-up press EXIT to deactivate USB write 5 Switch the instrument off and on again LOAD NEW 6 In ICON MENU, press the SYS-FUNC icon to access the sys- tem and measurement configuration menus.
-LOAD STABLE 7 Access the FW UPGRADE and PROCEDURES pages in succession.
-8 Tap on LOAD NEW .
-O G O
+- 1 Turn on and connect the XPT80X Sound Level Meter to the USB port of your PC using USB-C cable. - 2 In SYS-FUNC/USB/PROCEDURES press FILE WRITE to activate USB write (don't exit the pop-up) - 3 As soon as access to the memory unit is available, copy the "new_firmware.glb" file to the folder > Firmware. - 4 On the FILE WRITE pop-up press EXIT to deactivate USB write - 5 Switch the instrument off and on again - 6 Upgrade monitoring: - o complete operation will take a couple of minutes - o status led blinks blue during the operation - o when the operation succeeds the application starts